-Requests for pre-arranged absences are handled by the administrative office (503-391-2639).
+Requests for pre-arranged absences are handled by the administrative office (503-391-2639) and the forms are available from the attendance/reception office.
 Pre-arranged absences are excused absences and an administrator determines absence approval.
 This should be arranged at least ONE WEEK in advance of the anticipated absence.
 Generally, college visitations for seniors, a family trip, etc., would be acceptable.
 A note from parents or legal guardians regarding the expected absence is required.
 The student will be required to see his/her teachers individually in order to obtain assignments.
-Teachers may choose to comment as to the advisability of absence from their class.